spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 Similarly to non-DHS TSGRISM, for DHS modes the source location is determined from the aperture reference point, and those values are used to set the source location for all computations involving the extent of the spectral trace and pixel wavelength assignments.
-The major difference is that each strip is extracted separately;
+The major difference is that each stripe is extracted separately;
-the output model is a MultiSlitModel with one slit for each DHS strip.
-The slit ID corresponds to the strip number, e.g. 10, 9, 8, 7 for NRCA1.
+the output model is a MultiSlitModel with one slit for each DHS stripe.
+The slit ID corresponds to the stripe number, e.g. 10, 9, 8, 7 for NRCA1.

 The cutout height in the cross-dispersion direction is no longer hard-set at 64 pixels;
-instead it's equal to the height of the strip, which is set by the ``nreads2`` attribute of the input model.
+instead it's equal to the height of the stripe, which is set by the ``nreads2`` attribute of the input model.
 In the along-dispersion direction, similar to non-DHS TSGRISM modes, the entire extent of the image is included in the cutout.